amorist/awesome/README.md

 ## TypeScript

+- [serverless-stack/serverless-stack](https://github.com/serverless-stack/serverless-stack) - 💥 Serverless Stack (SST) is a framework that makes it easy to build serverless apps.
+Set breakpoints and test your functions locally.
 - [donmccurdy/glTF-Transform](https://github.com/donmccurdy/glTF-Transform) - glTF 2.0 SDK for JavaScript, TypeScript, and Node.js.
 - [utterance/utterances](https://github.com/utterance/utterances) - :crystal_ball: A lightweight comments widget built on GitHub issues
 - [BuilderIO/qwik](https://github.com/BuilderIO/qwik) - An Open-Source framework designed for best possible time to interactive, by focusing on resumability of server-side-rendering of HTML, and fine-grained lazy-loading of code.